 I uploaded my video to YouTube and they immediately blocked it.
-I revamped it without the video clips but the audio is still intact.
+I bought hosting on Vimeo so you can watch the video!!

 Chappelle has an interesting choice for the title of this first show.
 “Equanimity” is a state of psychological stability and composure which is undisturbed by experience of or exposure to emotions, pain, or other phenomena that may cause others to lose the balance of their mind.
 We’ll revisit this, but keep it in the back of the mind as we look at a common thread between the two shows.